 E.ON Next prefer customers to pay via monthly direct debit and customers get a discount for paying this way.
 Quarterly payments are not possible.

 The monthly amount is based on the estimated annual cost divided by twelve, so during the summer months, it is likely that a customer will be in credit as they will be using less energy, although in the winter months that credit will be used up as they will be using more energy than they are paying for.

 A customer who believes that their monthly direct debit amount is wrong can contact E.ON Next to have the amount reviewed.

 As well as direct debit, customers can also pay by credit or debit card either online or by phone, by bank transfer or cheque, or by cash at a Post Office, PayPoint or Payzone.

 There are no discounts for paperless billing, and E.ON Next are not prepared to accept new customers on pre-payment accounts.

 Do E.ON Next offer smart meters?

 E.ON have already installed two million smart meters in the UK.
-Provided a smart meter is suitable for your property, they are happy to install one.
+Provided a smart meter is suitable for your property, they are happy to install one for free.